 - Finely chopped parsley

-- Slice each chicken breast horizontally to form 4 steaks in total.
-OPTIONAL: Pound to even thickness about 1cm/ 2/5" thick.
+Slice each chicken breast horizontally to form 4 steaks in total.
+OPTIONAL (for more even cooking): Pound to even thickness about 1cm/ 2/5" thick.

-- Place butter, oil and garlic in a skillet over medium high heat until butter is melted and hot.
+Place butter and oil in a skillet over medium high heat until butter is melted and hot.
 Add chicken and cook for 2 minutes or until golden brown.
 Turn and cook the other side until golden brown, then transfer onto a plate to rest.

-- Turn heat down to medium high and return skillet to stove.
+Add garlic into the skillet and stir for 20 seconds or until golden.
 Add chicken broth / stock and bring to simmer.
 Use a spatula to scrape the brown bits from the bottom of the pan into the liquid.

 3. This can be made with fish or thin pork steaks too!
 Use thin schnitzel steaks (ie. not breaded / crumbed) or do it yourself - place a sheet of baking / parchment paper over the pork and bash until thin with a rolling pin or large can.